Grey-Whitt/portfolio-generator/README.md

 ## How to use
 <ol>
-<li>Download the repo to you machine and use node to run app.js</li>
+<li>Download the repo to your machine and use node to run app.js</li>
 <li>You will then be prompted by a series of questions that will dictate how to portfolio is structured and what projects it will include.</li>
 <li>To see the output look in ./dist</li>
 </ol>